 Staff obtained patients' consent to care and treatment in line with legislation and guidance.
-They understood their responsibilities under the Mental Capacity Act 2005.
+Although there was no policy in place at the time of our inspection, they understood their responsibilities under the Mental Capacity Act 2005.
+Following our inspection evidence of a Mental Capacity Act policy was submitted.